 The principle noun behind the ‘podcast’ portmanteau may be obsolete, but the growth of the format itself is far from over.

 The popularity of podcasts has survived a rotating cast of distribution platforms, devices, competition and (now) revenue models.
-Americans are now listening to more podcasts than ever before, leaving the industry to ask: where do we go from here?
+In 2006, just 22% of adults in the U.S. knew about podcasting.
+By 2022, that number approached 80%.

-But early in 2019, two different media companies set their sights on challenging the underlying model.
-One with a platform for podcasters, the other with premium content for consumers.
+But as podcasting truly gained steam, two media companies set their sights on challenging the underlying model—one with a platform for podcasters and the other with premium content for consumers.

-Slate has produced podcasts as part of their content offerings for years.
-Now, they’ve added a new layer to the media group: a premium subscription platform designed to let podcasters open up new sources of revenue.
-It’s called Supporting Cast, and it promises to let podcast brands “shine” while “handling payments, private feed delivery, analytics, and customer support so you don’t have to.”
+Slate: Slate is a magazine on the web and podcast network.
+The company’s been producing podcasts for years, but in 2019, it launched Supporting Cast, which promises to let podcast brands “shine” while “handling payments, private feed delivery, analytics, and customer support so you don’t have to.”
 This is in addition to Slate Plus, which offers ad-free Slate content (including podcasts) to readers and listeners for a fee.

-In contrast, Luminary is a new podcast app that offers access to both the “thousands of shows you already love” and “access to 40+ new podcasts” billed as premium content.
-The new content features big names like Conan O’Brien and Trevor Noah, and was sure to make a splash.
+Luminary is a podcast app that offers access to the “thousands of shows you already love” and “access to 40+ new podcasts” billed as premium content.
+The new content features big names like Conan O’Brien and Trevor Noah and was sure to make a splash.

 “We want to become synonymous with podcasting in the same way Netflix has become synonymous with streaming,” Matt Sacks, Luminary’s co-founder, told The New York Times.
 “I know how ambitious that sounds.
 We think it can be done.”

-Lofty ambitions aside, the question for both podcasters and advertisers alike is less about whether it can be done and more whether the subscription model will prove viable for the industry on the whole.
+Lofty ambitions aside, the question for both podcasters and advertisers alike is less about whether it can be done and more about whether the subscription model will prove viable for the industry.